-The Futura Gallery is open from 11 am – 18:00 (6 pm).
-They are known for hosting exhibits from well known international artists from around the world.
+The Futura Gallery is open from 11 am - 18:00 (6 pm).
+They are known for hosting exhibits from well-known international artists worldwide.

-Josefov is the former Jewish Quarter of Prague, and there are several reminders of the past in this area including a Jewish Cemetery, the Pinkas Synagogue, and a Holocaust Memorial.
+Josefov is the former Jewish Quarter of Prague, and there are several reminders of the past in this area including the Old Jewish Cemetery, a Holocaust Memorial, and the Pinkas Synagogue.

 If you’re looking for a nice place to take a walk, this garden has plenty to see including fountains, sculptures, a gazebo, and even roses in the summer.

 The Franciscan Garden also has a playground, which makes this an excellent location to bring your kids if they want to have some fun.

 15. Spend Some Time in Old Town Square

 If you’re interested in seeing the Astronomical Clock, then you’ll be quite close to Old Town Square.